 We commenced operations in 2003, and our operations to date have been limited to organizing and staffing our company, business planning, raising capital, developing our glycomimetics platform, identifying potential drug candidates, undertaking preclinical studies and conducting clinical trials of rivipansel and GMI-1271.
 To date, we have financed our operations primarily through private placements of our securities, upfront and milestone payments under our collaboration with Pfizer and the net proceeds from our initial public offering, or IPO, in January 2014.
 We have no approved drugs currently available for sale, and substantially all of our revenue to date has been revenue from the upfront and milestone payments from Pfizer, although we have received nominal amounts of revenue under research grants.
 Prior to our IPO, we raised an aggregate of \$86.6 million to fund our operations, of which \$22.5 million was an upfront payment under our collaboration with Pfizer and \$64.1 million was from the sale of our convertible promissory notes and convertible preferred stock.
 The IPO provided us with net proceeds of \$57.2 million, and we received a non-refundable milestone payment from Pfizer in May 2014 of \$15.0 million.
+In August 2015, we received another non-refundable milestone payment from Pfizer of \$20.0 million following the dosing of the first patient in the Phase 3 clinical trial of rivipansel.

 Since inception, we have incurred significant operating losses.
-Although we have generated cumulative revenue of \$38.6 million since our inception through March 31, 2015, primarily consisting of the \$22.5 million upfront payment from Pfizer in 2011 and the \$15.0 million non-refundable milestone payment in May 2014, we had an accumulated deficit of \$81.5 million as of March 31, 2015, and we expect to continue to incur significant expenses and operating losses over at least the next several years.
+Although we have generated cumulative revenue of \$58.6 million since our inception through June 30, 2015, primarily consisting of the \$22.5 million upfront payment from Pfizer in 2011, the \$15.0 million non-refundable milestone payment in May 2014 and the \$20.0 million non-refundable milestone payment in August 2015, we had an accumulated deficit of \$71.1 million as of June 30, 2015, and we expect to continue to incur significant expenses and operating losses over at least the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year, depending on the timing of our clinical trials, the receipt of milestone payments, if any, under our collaboration with Pfizer, and our expenditures on other research and development activities.
 We anticipate that our expenses will increase substantially as we:

-- initiate and conduct our planned clinical trials of GMI-1271 in 2015; - continue the research and development of our other drug candidates; - seek to discover and develop additional drug candidates; - seek regulatory approvals for any drug candidates other than rivipansel that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any drug candidates other than rivipansel for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our drug development and potential future commercialization efforts.
+- initiate and conduct our planned clinical trials of GMI-1271; - continue the research and development of our other drug candidates; - seek to discover and develop additional drug candidates; - seek regulatory approvals for any drug candidates other than rivipansel that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any drug candidates other than rivipansel for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our drug development and potential future commercialization efforts.